Cassandra Stiltner

 Audio By Carbonatix

 ‘Tis the season…for tax seizures.
-On the heels of venue Your Mom’s House being seized for unpaid taxes, the doors are now locked at another local business for the same reason — though it’s pushing back.
+On the heels of Your Mom’s House being seized on December 17, the doors are now locked at another local business for the same reason — and it’s pushing back.

 If you’re hoping to pick up some holiday cookies for Christmas, Hanukkah or New Year’s, don’t plan on getting them from Maggie & Molly’s Sweet Life bakery.
 According to a message posted to the store’s website, it’s been shut down by the city over a tax dispute.